joergkrause/nyaf/src/packages/@nyaf/forms/README.md

 ### Validation

-The error message is just regular output (class example from Bootstrap,not needed by NYAF forms):
+The error message is just regular output (class example from Bootstrap,not needed by **nyaf** forms):

 ~~~
 <form>